cloudnativeessentials/dra-tutorial/README.md

 A ResourceClaim describes a request for access to resources in the cluster, for use by workloads. <br>
 For example, if a workload needs an accelerator device with specific properties, this is how that request is expressed. <br>
 The `status` stanza tracks whether this claim has been satisfied and what specific resources have been allocated. <br>
-A ResourceClaim is a claim to use a specific DeviceClass and represents an acual resource allocation made by the resource driver. <br>
+A ResourceClaim is a claim to use a specific DeviceClass and represents an actual resource allocation made by the resource driver. <br>
-Users create ResourceClaims and reger to the DeviceClass they want to allocate resources for.
+Users create ResourceClaims and refer to the DeviceClass they want to allocate resources for.
 The Pod can then use these resources with a ResourceClaim. <br>

 Let's use `kubectl explain` to see the ResourceClaim's description: